 And what does your second book Rainbow differ from the The Other Side of the Rainbow also by Florence Bone?

 The best answers to these questions are to be found in the prefaces on my website.
-Please read The origin and writing of WISH and the Author’s Preface to Rainbow.
+Please read The origin and writing of WISH.
 That explains all!

 TL: Of course, being the grandson of J.R.R.
 Tolkien, I must ask whether you think that he had read these books by Florence Bone and if you think they had any influence on him?